BloggerBust/bbpyp/README.md

     git pull origin/master
     python -m unittest discover

+Determine the first commit of the feature branch which will be needed during interactive rebasing.

+    git log master..branch_name | grep -iE '^commit' | tail -n 1

+    commit f723dcc2c154662b3d6c366fb5ad923865687796

-Then, create your squash branch and begin the interactive rebase following [this guidance](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/).
+Then, create a squash branch as a spin-off of the feature branch and begin the interactive rebase following [this guidance](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/).

     git checkout -b branch_name_squash
-    git rebase -i branch_name_squash
+    git rebase -i f723dcc^

-Finally, push the squash branch to remote and [create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Now, if you make a mistake during the rebase, but don't notice until after you have already committed, all of your precious commit history remains in the feature branch.
+Simply reset the squash branch back to the feature branch and start again.
+Once you are happy with your rebase, push the squash branch to remote and [create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-<a id="org964a6c8"></a>
+<a id="org9b1477e"></a>

 # Packaging